Bronnikoff/Practice2/README.md

 # Practice2
 ## Неre presented summer practice in MAI on 2nd course.
-Thith work can use only for education targets.

 ### Server run

 Before compilation server you shoud add MySQL Server and MySQL Connector C++ (8.0 version all) to your include-path